 The experimental measurements show the dependency of the coefficient of restitution on the Stokes number.
 The coefficient of restitution increases with increasing Stokes number beyond a certain critical value of approximately 10.
 The elastic properties of the particles and the walls do not have a significant impact on the measured coefficients.
 However, if the wall is not of sufficient size, the coefficient of restitution is reduced and the scatter in the measurements is increased.
 These results compare well with experimental studies in the literature.
 The analysis proposed by Davis et al. (1986), which predicts a rapid increase of the coefficient of restitution for low Stokes numbers, compares well with the measurements when presented as a ratio of the immersed and dry coefficients of restitution.
 Based on this analysis and on the surface properties of the particles, an explanation of the variance of the data was proposed.
 A simple analytical model based on the one proposed by Barnocky and Davis (1988), and similar to the one proposed by Davis et al. (2002), also compares favorably with the experimental data.
-The characteristic variance observed in the measurements of the immersed coefficients of restitution for St less than 80 appears to be a consequence of the interaction of the surface roughness of the particles and the fluid trapped between them.
+The characteristic variance observed in the measurements of the interaction of the surface roughness of the particles and the fluid trapped between them.
 The observed variance was on the order of the experimental uncertainty for smooth particles and considerably larger for the rougher particles.

-Oblique collisions
+Chapter 4 Oblique collisions